-Chris Anderson wrote about this phenomenon, a post about this topic, titled The black wire and the white wire in which he describes the two network cables on his desk – one installed by central IT and the other a standard DSL connection with no firewall, and no ports blocked for things like Skype and Second Life:
+Chris Anderson wrote about this phenomenon in The black wire and the white wire.
+He describes the two network cables on his desk – one installed by central IT and the other a standard DSL connection with no firewall, and no ports blocked for things like Skype and Second Life:

 These two cables are a handy metaphor for the two worlds of corporate computing: end users and the IT department.
 The chasm between them has never been greater, in part because the tools available on the wide open web have never been better.

 This is what creates the conflict between users and IT – and it’s not all IT’s fault either.
 Historically, IT’s job is to “keep the lights on” – make a set of core technology tools available to people and support them – which was fine ten, even five, years ago, but just doesn’t work the same today.
 The quality of tools on the web is increasing far faster than most “boxed” enterprise software, and those web tools are free or low cost, and available immediately, as opposed to going through a much more involved procedure to get access to tools on the inside, or convince IT to make them available.